 The role of electric demand is important in understanding Texas commercial electricity bills.
 Electric demand is the rate at which electricity is used.
 It is measured in kilowatts (kW) or kilovolt amperes (kVA).
 A common analogy is that electric demand (kW or kVA) is like a speedometer while electric energy (kWh) is comparable to an odometer.
-In other words, electric energy reflects how much energy the customer consumed while demand represents the maximum rate they consumed that energy.
+Electric energy reflects how much energy the customer consumed while demand represents the maximum rate they consumed that energy.
 Below we’ll learn what determines the cost per commercial kilowatt hour in Texas.

 Texas Electricity Market

 Among deregulated retail electric markets, Texas is known for its “energy-only” market structure.
-In other states such as New York, New Jersey, Pennsylvania, Ohio, and Connecticut, the electricity markets include an electric demand component in their pricing structure.
-In those markets, retail electric rates are significantly affected by the customer’s demand.
-In Texas, however, electric demand only affects the delivery (wires) charges and not the competitive energy rate.
+Other states such as New York, New Jersey, Pennsylvania, Ohio, and Connecticut, the electricity markets include an electric demand component in their pricing structure.
+Those markets, retail electric rates are significantly affected by the customer’s demand.
+Texas, however, electric demand only affects the delivery (wires) charges and not the competitive energy rate.

 Electricity Delivery Charges